 Breathing exercises allow for increased expansion of lungs and movements of joints in and around the rib cage.
 Postural precautions (not sleeping on the side of the operation for a few days for example) are also provided by the physical therapist.

 The prevention of swelling in the lymph nodes (lymphedema) reduces levels of fatigue, helping patients to remain active.

 A physical therapist can help patients regain confidence, improve lung capacity, move without pain, remain physically active and live happy, healthy and productive lives.
 This is achieved using a combination of exercise therapy, manual techniques and home exercise programs.

 Patients may also be asked to participate in group exercise activities involving other cancer patients.
 A social environment is a good way to promote rehabilitation and allow the patient to recover in a relaxed and comfortable environment.

 Ask your doctor if exercise is right for you, and if the answer is yes, request a referral to a physical therapist.

 Your physical therapist will teach you a gentle, progressive exercise program and will encourage you to work within your pain limits.
 Wear loose, comfortable clothes as you do some gentle exercises.
 Never push yourself to the point of pain.
 Always take long, deep breaths, and never hold your breath while exercising.
 In the first few weeks of recovery always exercise under the supervision of a physical therapist.

-Physical therapy plays an important role in the road to recovery for patients with breast cancer.
+Physical therapy plays an important role in the road to recovery for patients with breast cancer and breast Lymphoma.
 Give us a chance to help you, and we’ll show you everything we can do to change your life.